zeromq/zeromq.org/content/languages/csharp.md

 Two options are available for C# developers, [NetMQ](https://github.com/zeromq/netmq), a port of zeromq to C#, or [clrzmq4](https://github.com/zeromq/clrzmq4), C# binding for libzmq.

-NetMQ is the recommended option.
-NetMQ has implemented curve encryption.
-However NetMQ doesn't implement ZMTP 3 and curve encryption at the moment.
+NetMQ is the recommended option, which has implemented curve encryption.

 ## NetMQ